Sethsg7/seth-green.github.io/README.md

 **Github commands**
 1.In terminal enter => git add -A
-2.In terminal enter => git commit -m "description in quotes" (Description is important)
+2.In terminal enter => git commit -m "description in quotes"
 3. In terminal enter => git push

 **Testing Homework**